Alfi Conteh-Lacalle

-Alfi Conteh Lacalle (born 18 January 1985), simply known as Alfi in Spain, is a Spanish-born Sierra Leonean professional footballer who plays as a centre forward for Louisiana Krewe FC in USL League Two.
-He has been a member of the Sierra Leone national team.
+Alfi Conteh-Lacalle (born 18 January 1985) is a football manager and former professional player who played a forward.
+Born in Spain, he represented Sierra Leone at international level.

 Early life

 Conteh was born in Barcelona to a Sierra Leonean father and a Spanish mother.

 Club career

 Conteh has played for Nyíregyháza Spartacus FC and Budapest Honvéd FC in Hungary.

 International career

 Conteh made his senior debut for Sierra Leone on 7 June 2008 as a 75th-minute substitution in a 1–0 home loss to Nigeria during the 2010 FIFA World Cup qualification.